Booking New Zealand flights

 • If you are flying to New Zealand from abroad, you will most likely land at one of its biggest international airportsits main international airportAuckland AKL, Wellington WLG, Christchurch CHC, and Qeenstown ZQN.

-These are also the best (and the cheapest) airports to fly into New Zealand.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result.
+These are also the best (and cheapest) airports to fly into New Zealand.
+As they are used by many airlines serving the same routes, the competition for passengers is fierce, and airfare decreases as a result.

 Best airports to fly into New Zealand: Auckland (AKL), Wellington (WLG), Christchurch (CHC), Qeenstown (ZQN), Dunedin (DUD), Nelson (NSN), Napier (NPE), Tauranga (TRG), Palmerston North (PMR), Hamilton (HLZ), Invercargill (IVC), New Plymouth (NPL), and Rotorua (ROT)